BNH440/gif-to-avi/README.md

 # Gif To Avi

-This Program tunrs gif files into avi's using ffmpeg and go.
+A program that converts gif files into avi's using ffmpeg and go.

 ## Commands